chainer/chainer/examples/image_captioning/README.md

 The internals of the language models is a neural network with [LSTM](http://docs.chainer.org/en/stable/reference/generated/chainer.links.LSTM.html) layers.
 However, Chainer also has a [NStepLSTM](http://docs.chainer.org/en/stable/reference/generated/chainer.links.NStepLSTM.html) layer which does not require sequential passes (for-loops in the code) which is faster.
 Using the latter, you do not have to align the caption lengths in the training data neither, which you usually do if using the former.
 This example includes both LSTM and NStepLSTM implementations and preprocessing of the captions.
+When training with LSTM, you may want to specify the maximum caption length `--max-caption-length` to which all captions will be capped.

 ## Dataset